Extrapolative Controlled Sequence Generation via Iterative Refinement: Protein Design on the AAV dataset

+\paragraph{\modelacc model extrapolates better than \emph{Iterative Sampling}} From \Cref{tab:aav_results}, we see that \modelacc with \emph{Scorer-Free} and \emph{Scorer-Guided} inference achieves a higher success rate of extrapolation than \emph{Sampling} and \emph{Iterative Sampling} respectively.
+We also observe that \modelacc with \emph{Scorer-Guided} inference achieves a higher average fitness score than the baselines on the total library of $10000$ mutations as well as the subsets of Top-$100$ and Top-$1000$ mutations generated by each method.
+Lastly, it is also desirable to generate a library of mutations that not only achieves high fitness values but also exhibits diversity \cite{calcedo2009worldwide}.
+We observe that \modelacc generates diverse and high-quality mutations by examining the edit distance between the mutations generated and the wild-type in \Cref{app:aav_results_extra}.

 \paragraph{The scorer is less effective on AAV} From \Cref{tab:aav_results}, we see that the performance of both methods on the \emph{training region} and \emph{extrapolation region} targets when using the scorer improves only marginally over the scorer-free setups.
 The distribution of scores (\Cref{fig:aav-dist}) also shows a similar trend.
-We see that, for both methods, the mode of the distribution of scores is a little prior to the boundary of the extrapolation region itself (\Cref{fig:aav-dist}).
-The distribution for the \modelacc model is much flatter resulting in higher extrapolation rates as compared to \emph{Iterative Sampling}.
-Since the generation process begins at the edge of the training region (zero), we expect the scorer to not offer much reliable guidance in AAV, further making the case for the scorer-free inference setup.
+We see that, for both methods, the mode of the distribution of scores is within the \emph{training region} itself, close to the boundary of the \emph{extrapolation region} (\Cref{fig:aav-dist}).
+The distribution for \modelacc is much flatter, which is why it achieves higher extrapolation success rates compared to \emph{Iterative Sampling}.
+Since the generation process begins at the edge of the \emph{training region} (zero), we expect the scorer to not offer much reliable guidance in AAV.